Answered By: Paul Galfano Last Updated: May 09, 2018 Views: 29

 The library database ABI/Inform (ProQuest) enables you to use a search option to find peer reviewed articles.

 1. First, log-in to Blackboard and access the library page (link at top).

 2. Use the 'Research/Explore' link (which opens a menu window) and choose 'Databases' as shown in the two images below:

-Once at the databases page scroll down to the A-Z listing and choose from there the 'ABI/Inform' database (open the link).
+Once at the databases page pick A from the A-Z listing and choose the link for the 'ABI/Inform' database.

 Once you're in the ABI/Inform database main search page, make sure to first: